theopin/tp/docs/UserGuide.md

 <a id="favourite"></a>
 ### 5.1.3.
 Favourite<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-This section indicates if the cheat sheet should be marked as [favourite](#favourite-command).
+This section indicates if the cheatsheet should be marked as [favourite](#favourite-command).

 >Format: `<favourite>STATUS</favourite>`